 Yes.
 Both recreational and medical marijuana are legal in the state of Colorado.

 The Colorado Marijuana Legalization Amendment, also known as Amendment 64, was approved by voters on Nov.
 6, 2012, passing with 55.3% of the vote.
 Amendment 64 legalized recreational cannabis for adults 21 and older, and established sales and cultivation taxes.
 Before approval of Amendment 64, the possession or use of cannabis was reserved for qualifying patients and their caregivers.

 Medical cannabis has been legal in the Centennial State since 2000, when voters approved Initiative 20.
 It passed with 53.5% of the vote.
 Initiative 20 permitted medical marijuana and created an identification card system for patients and their caregivers.

-Colorado’s adult-use marijuana industry is regulated by the Colorado Department of Revenue (CDOR).
+Colorado marijuana laws and Colorado’s adult-use marijuana industry are regulated by the Colorado Department of Revenue (CDOR).
 The CDOR also provides regulatory oversight and licensing for medical marijuana production, distribution, testing, and sales.

 The Colorado Medical Marijuana Registry is regulated by the Colorado Department of Public Health and Environment (CDPHE).

 Adults 21 and older and medical marijuana patients may purchase legal marijuana from any state-licensed dispensary.
 If patients are unable to make the transaction themselves, they may also designate a caregiver to purchase and deliver medical marijuana on their behalf.
 Patients may purchase from exclusively medical marijuana dispensaries.